Chapter 1: Little Soldier

-Blackhawk nodded.
+Blackhawk slumped.
 “The woman will come for her child.
 I left a trail for her to follow.
 She may appear if we wait."

 “No. If we do that, I’ll be forced to feed the imps,” Rosewud grumbled.
 “If we leave at first light, I’ll be spared that expense.”

-Once dismissed, Blackhawk walked to the fire.
-The remaining stew was burnt.
-He ate a bite, then sat against a tree near the cage.
+Once dismissed, Blackhawk went to the stew pot.
+Scooping a bite, he sniffed the evening meal before taking a taste.
+Burnt, as usual.
+Dropping the ladle back, he sought a comfortable tree near the cage and leaned against it.
+The half-dozen other soldiers were relaxing around their tents.
 Pulling a leather pouch from his belt, he drew out some dried meat.

-The girl he’d just caged was standing at attention, watching him.
+The girl he’d just caged stood at attention, watching him.

-In the morning, he was relieved to see her sleeping.
+In the morning, relief warmed him to see her sleeping.
 The feeling surprised him.